pbouda/ubrew-site/content/pages/developers/ubrewkit.md

 [Ubuntu](http://www.ubuntu.com/) or [Kubuntu](http://www.kubuntu.org/) as they
 are easy to install and use.
 Just follow the instructions on the distribution's website to install and boot Linux.
 The computer that you use to build Buildroot and to create your games later is called the "host".
+The device that runs the games is called the "target" (the Raspberry, in our case).

 # Step 1: Install developer tools